TerentevVSs/4_sem_cpp/README.md

 # 4_sem_cpp
 C++ homework repository for 4 semester at MIPT

-Homework questions can be fined in ./hw_txt
+Homework questions can be found in ./hw_txt